LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

       - NEW_RELIC_LICENSE_KEY=XXXXXXXXX
 ```

-Then, save your changes and update docker, so that it can use the new environment variable.
+Then, save your changes and update Dockerfile, so that it can use the new environment variable.

 ```bash
 <esc> # press esc to quit insert mode of vim